List of private schools in Scotland: Fees

-The schools are ranked here by day school pupil fees for 2022/23 and boarding fees are given where applicable.
-In cases where the 2022/23 fees are not yet available, this is indicated next to the figures.
-For 2022/23, the mean average day fee was £16,530 (median average was £14,968) and the average boarding fee was £33,033.
+The schools are ranked here by day school pupil fees for 2023/24 and boarding fees are given where applicable.
+In cases where the 2023/24 fees are not yet available, this is indicated next to the figures.
 Membership of the Headmasters' and Headmistresses' Conference (HMC) is indicated, as well as the curriculum followed by the school: English (i.e. GCSEs, A-levels), Scottish (i.e. Standard Grades/Intermediates, Highers, Advanced Highers), Mixed English and Scottish, or International Baccalaureate (IB).